BIATeam/BIADemo/Angular/docs/START_EXISTING_PROJECT.md

+# New Project
+This document explains how to start an existing  project.

-Clone the project
+* Clone the project
-- In Angular project do  npm install
+* In Angular project do  npm install
-- do npm start
+* do npm start